-Setting goals isn’t the hard part, we all know how easy it is to say we’re going to limit the chocolate and visit the gym more starting on January 1st.
-But how many of us fall off the wagon come March?
-Well, the same can be said about business goals – the most challenging part of any goal-setting is sticking to what you’ve set to accomplish, and keeping track of it.
+One of the most challenging aspects of any goal-setting process is adhering to what is set to be accomplished, and keeping track of it.
 To do this successfully, you need to understand what to track, and how to measure it.

-This guide breaks down everything you need to know about the benefits of tracking OKRs.
-You’ll also learn about how to track OKRs effectively and the tools that will help you maximize your results.
+This guide explains everything you need to know about tracking OKRs.
+You’ll also learn about the benefits, how to track OKRs effectively, OKR examples, and the tools that can help you maximize your results.

-Objectives and Key Results is a goal-setting methodology used to facilitate company growth, encourage continuous improvement, and maintain high levels of team engagement.
+Objectives and Key Results is a framework used to facilitate company growth, encourage continuous improvement, and maintain high levels of team engagement.

 Objectives are specific goals that a team or company wants to reach.
 Key Results are the specific metrics used to determine whether or not the team or company is on track toward reaching its Objective.